-Colorado meets only a small part of this goal.
-The state should be able to use its assigned teacher identifiers to match individual teacher records with individual student records and support the development of value-added analysis.
-The state should also support the use of valueadded data to provide part of the evidence of teacher effectiveness, particularly for decisions about granting teachers tenure.
+Mississippi meets this goal in part.
+Having all the necessary elements in place, the state should support the use of value-added data to provide part of the evidence of teacher effectiveness, particularly for decisions about granting teachers tenure.
 Value-added data are also important and necessary for local districts adopting performance pay plans to reliably measure individual teacher and overall school performance.